 2.3.3.4 Charges to Change Tier 2 Long-Term Election Amount

 «Customer Name» shall pay any charges that apply as a result of «Customer Name» exercising the one time right to change its Tier 2 Long-Term Rate election amount under this section 2.3.3.
-BPA shall calculate such charges pursuant to the PRDM and Power Rate Schedules and General Rate Schedule Provisions.
+BPA shall calculate such charges pursuant to the PRDM and the applicable Power Rate Schedules and GRSPs.
 BPA shall not make payment to «Customer Name» as a result of BPA reducing the fixed up to Average Megawatt amounts of Firm Requirements Power that «Customer Name» is obligated to purchase at Tier 2 Long-Term Rates.

 2.4 Tier 2 Short-Term Rate